-In recent years, it's been under \$2M.
+In recent years, it's been under \$2M (a second one-time payment in 2023 helped fund additional municipal snow plowing last winter).
 This major drop in funding is because in 2016, the program was changed from Community Revenue Sharing to Community Assistance and the fund was reduced to \$90M, with annual distributions not to exceed \$30M.
 As a result, funding to local governments was cut by 50%.

 Last year, the \$30M needed to recapitalize the Community Assistance Fund was vetoed.
-Without this money, the Fund will lack sufficient resources to give local governments the amount they received this fiscal year.
+Without this money, the Fund will lack sufficient resources to give local governments the amount they received in this current fiscal year.